pagopa/interop-infra-public/README.md

 ### tf-summarize (optional)

-[tf-summarize](https://github.com/dineshba/tf-summarize) is used in our Terraform wrapper script (see following sections) to prettify the TF plan output.
+[tf-summarize](https://github.com/dineshba/tf-summarize) is used in our Terraform wrapper script (see following sections) to summarize the TF plan output.

 ## Project structure